Rodney Govens Campaigns for Congress in Hardy, Arkansas: Trump Campaigns for President at the Alabama-Georgia Game in Tuscaloosa

 A sign outside Bryant-Denny Stadium before the Alabama-Georgia game makes fun of Trump’s debunked claim of migrants eating peoples’ dogs in Springfield, Ohio, turning it into a meme about beating the Georgia Bulldogs: NAJ screen shot from a Google image

-The Associated Press is not what it used to be, and carried a story on Saturday night after the Alabama-Georgia football game that can only be described as “weird.”
+The Associated Press is not what it used to be, but the wire service carried a story on Saturday night after the Alabama-Georgia football game that can only be described as “weird.”

-Alabama held on to win the game 41-34 after a heroic comeback in the second half by Georgia that turned it into a nail-biter of a game to the very end.
+Alabama held on to win the game 41-34 after a heroic comeback in the second half by Georgia that turned it into a cliff hanger of a game to the very end.
 A Washington Post sports writer called it the game of the year.

-“You gotta get these people back where they came from,” Trump said of immigrants in Wisconsin as he repeated the lie about Haitians eating peoples’ dogs in Springfield, Ohio.
+“You gotta get these people back where they came from,” Trump said of migrants in Wisconsin as he repeated the lie about Haitians eating peoples’ dogs in Springfield, Ohio.

 “There is, I think, a silent majority among the students that are not with Trump,” said Braden Vick, president of Alabama’s College Democrats.
 Vick pointed to recent elections when Democratic candidates, including President Joe Biden in 2020, vastly outperformed their statewide totals in precincts around the campus.